-As the following chart shows the combined Hearings Officer caseload has averaged 11,408 cases annually for the last ten years.
+As the following chart shows the combined Hearings Officer caseload has averaged 11,600 cases annually for the last ten years.

-This chart shows the number of cases assigned per Hearings Officer in fiscal year 2015.
-The first five bars in the chart are the Hearing Officers in the Las Vegas Office, and the last two bars represent the Carson City Hearing Officer caseload.
+This chart shows the number of cases assigned per Hearings Officer in fiscal year 2018.
+The last five bars in the chart are the Hearing Officers in the Las Vegas Office, and the first two bars represent the Carson City Hearing Officer caseload.